Business Plan Resource Support

 - MIT Sloan Management Review

-Search these Oklahoma State University Library databases for magazine and newspapers articles on profiles of entrepreneurs, new business ventures, or small business issues.
+Search the University of Florida Business Library for magazine and newspapers articles on profiles of entrepreneurs, new business ventures, or small business issues.
 These articles may give you some insight as you prepare this section:

 Harvard Business School Entrepreneurs